-For more on results of this type, as well as for popular difference for high dimensional patterns, see Sah, Sawhney, & Zhao (2021).
+For more on results of this type, as well as for popular difference for high dimensional patterns, see Sah, Sawhney, and Zhao (2021).
 Further Reading Green has several excellent surveys and lecture notes:

-- Finite Field Models in Additive Combinatorics (2005c) For many additive combinatorics problems, it is a good idea to first study them in the finite field setting (also see the follow up by Wolf (2015)). - Montreal Lecture Notes on Quadratic Fourier Analysis (2007a)- An introduction to quadratic Fourier analysis and its application to the popular common difference theorem for 4-APs in \mathbb{F}{5}^{n} . - Lecture notes from his Cambridge course Additive Combinatorics (2009b).
+- Finite Field Models in Additive Combinatorics (2005c) For many additive combinatorics problems, it is a good idea to first study them in the finite field setting (also see the follow up by Wolf (2015)). - Montreal Lecture Notes on Quadratic Fourier Analysis (2007a) An introduction to quadratic Fourier analysis and its application to the popular common difference theorem for 4-APs in \mathbb{F}{s}^{n} . - Lecture notes from his Cambridge course Additive Combinatorics (2009b).

 Tao's FOCS 2007 tutorial Structure and Randomness in Combinatorics (2007a) explains many facets of arithmetic regularity and applications.
-For more on algebraic methods in combinatorics (mostly pre-dating methods in Section 6.5), see the books: - Thirty-three Miniatures by Matoušek (2010); - Linear Algebra Methods in Combinatorics by Babai & Frankl; 6.7 Popular Common Difference - Polynomial Methods in Combinatorics by Guth (2016); - Polynomial Methods and Incidence Theory by Sheffer (2022).
+For more on algebraic methods in combinatorics (mostly predating methods in Section 6.5), see the following books: - Thirty-Three Miniatures by Matoušek (2010); - Linear Algebra Methods in Combinatorics by Babai and Frankl; - Polynomial Methods in Combinatorics by Guth (2016); - Polynomial Methods and Incidence Theory by Sheffer (2022).